hugolundin/epoll_example/README.md

 # epoll_example

-A template for writing an epoll based application
+Template for writing an epoll based application